What Kind of Doctor Treats Sciatica?

 Understanding Your Sciatica

 Sciatica is a specific type of lower back pain that can actually affect your hips, buttocks, legs, and feet.
-That is because this type of pain is caused by pressure or damage to your sciatic nerve that is located near the base of your spine.
+That is because this type of pain is caused by pressure or damage to your sciatic nerve, which is located near the base of your spine.
 Inflammation in your lower back can put pressure on the sciatic nerve and cause it to send pain signals through your hips and buttocks and down through your legs and to your feet.
 It is also very common for people who suffer from sciatica to only feel this type of pain down one side of the body, which is another common identifier that you have sciatica.
 An injury to the spine can also cause sciatica because of a misalignment or something out of place that is compressing the sciatic nerve and causing these symptoms.

 The main symptoms of sciatica include lower back pain as well as nerve pain in your lower back and the lower half of your body.
 Nerve pain can feel like numbness, tingling, and even weakness in your lower back, hips, buttocks, legs, and feet.
 While some people describe their sciatica symptoms as dull and aching, others have described it as a sharp, stabbing pain that gets worse with certain movements.
 No matter which type of sciatica symptoms you experience, there are treatments available to help relieve your pain.